klpod221/kerminal/README.md

 - **Frontend**: Vue 3 with Composition API, Pinia stores, TypeScript
 - **Backend**: Rust with Tauri v2, async/await with Tokio
 - **Terminal**: xterm.js with WebGL renderer and addons
+- **Recording**: asciicast v2 format with asciinema-player for playback
 - **SSH**: russh library for SSH protocol implementation
 - **Database**: SQLx for SQL databases, MongoDB driver for NoSQL
 - **Encryption**: AES-GCM with Argon2 key derivation